subhash4android/subhash4android/README.md

 - 👋 Hi, I’m @subhash
 - 👀 I’m interested in developing mobile apps
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on new technologies
+- 💞️ I’m looking to collaborate on new technologies and startup projects
 - 📫 How to reach me ... subhash4android@gmail.com

 <!---